SpaceX’s Bold Orbital Refueling Test: A Leap Toward Interplanetary Ambitions

 Not Just a Shot in the Dark

 SpaceX isn’t winging it, contrary to how daring the test sounds.
-The company has been under a $53.2 million contract with NASA since 2020 to peer into the viability of Starship tankers for in-orbit propellant transfers.
+The company has been under a $53.2 million contract with NASA since 2020 to explore the viability of Starship tankers for in-orbit propellant transfers.
 The recent attempt involved transferring approximately 10 metric tons of liquid oxygen from Starship’s header tank to its main tank.
 This time, but, the stakes—and the loads—are significantly higher.

 Testing 1, 2, 3: The Third Time’s a Charm

 The planned demonstration involves two Starships that will launch to low Earth orbit about three to four weeks apart.
-They will rendezvous, dock, and carry out a choreographed refueling dance, swapping tanks mid-orbit like it’s just another day at the celestial office.
+They will rendezvous, dock, and execute a choreographed refueling dance, swapping tanks mid-orbit like it’s just another day at the celestial office.
 Post-test, they will undock and deorbit.
 And if this sounds like something from a high-budget sci-fi movie, that’s because it might as well be.

 Breaking Down the Numbers and Know-How